otto-de/api-guidelines/api-guidelines/global/basic-concepts/rules/must-provide-contact-informaton.md

 ---
-type: MUST
 id: R000078
 ---

-# provide contact information
+# MUST provide contact information

 An API contract must contain the contact information of the team owning the respective specification.